Whoa. That’s all I have to say about these babes.

 - Once melted, carefully remove bowl from heat (turn off stove top) and add the maple syrup and cacao or cocoa powder.
 Use a whisk or wooden spoon to mix until fluid and thoroughly combined.

 - Taste and adjust flavor as needed.
-I added about 2 Tablespoons maple syrup total, but it’s completely up to how sweet you prefer your chocolate.
+I added about 2 Tablespoons maple syrup total (amount as original recipe is written // adjust if altering batch size), but it’s completely up to how sweet you prefer your chocolate.